June 21, 2017

 “Running A Successful Photography Business is the definitive business bible for every professional photographer.
 A one-stop resource covering everything you need to know to make your business a success” as the introduction succinctly states.

-Following on from last weeks post on Ask an Agent we are going to bring you some weekly excerpts to whet your taste buds.
+Following on from last weeks post on Ask an Agent we are going to bring you some excerpts to whet your taste buds.

 This week a little snippet from Chapter 1: How’s Business? – A Business Health Check.